COVID-19 Update as of June 3, 2020

-Public and private beaches in Palm Beach County opened on Monday, May 18, 2020.
+Public and private beaches in Palm Beach County reopened on Monday, May 18, 2020.
 Pedestrians have access to City beaches sunrise to sunset during the reopening phase.

 - Limited restrooms will be open.